 Fodor's Expert Review Plaza de Castro

 Calle Las Damas dead-ends as it goes in the direction of the Malecón.
 Few people ever make it past the junction of Calle Padre Bellini, thinking there's nothing to see.
 If you keep walking past the convent (you may hear the nuns singing in the chapel), just keep going until the street actually stops; make a right turn, and you'll find yourself in this delightful little park.
-Known almost solely to residents of the Zone, the Plaza de Castro was not named after the Cuban dictator but rather a Dominican poet, Arturo Bautista Pellerano Castro.
+Known almost solely to residents of the Zone, the Plaza de Castro was not named after the Cuban leader but rather a Dominican poet, Arturo Bautista Pellerano Castro.
 It's an enchanting green space, peaceful, and usually free of litter.